|

 Space radiation is one of the most important

-used in space missions and satellite devices encounters ionizing particles,
+is used in space missions and satellite devices encounters ionizing

-which can cause some problems in their normal operation.
-The damage caused by
+particles, which can cause some problems in their normal operation.
+The

-cosmic radiation to electronic equipment can be divided into three
+damage caused by cosmic radiation to electronic equipment can be divided into

-categories: total ionizing dose (TID), displacement damage (DD) and single
+three categories: total ionizing dose (TID), displacement damage (DD) and

 into the design of space systems in order to address radiation damage to